‘The Best Of Enemies’ Delivers A ‘BlacKkKlansman’-Like Team Up That’s ‘Better Than Green Book’.

 One of the weekend’s releases is The Best Of Enemies, a film based on a true story that deals with the friendship between a black civil rights activist, and a white supremacist.
 Many reviews for the film have been released, and the critical reception seems divided at best.
-Rounding up the latest reviews, The Best Of Enemies seems to be a movie whose premise is similar to the recent Oscar-winning BlackKklansman, but apparently a better telling of an unlikely friendship, than the Academy Award winner of the Best Picture in 2019, Green Book.
+Rounding up the latest reviews, The Best Of Enemies seems to be a movie whose premise is similar to the recent Oscar-winning BlackKklansman, but apparently a better telling of an unlikely friendship, than the Academy Award-winner of the Best Picture in 2019, Green Book.

 While the film’s story seems similar to Green Book, also about a Caucasian man (Viggo Mortensen) and a Black man (Mahershala Ali) having to spend time together, and their experiences eventually ridding the Caucasian of his prejudices, an Indie Wire review claims it to be better than that Oscar-winning film.